 The fully guided implant placement process begins with a digital scan of your jaw using the latest in digital dentistry.
 Using a state of the art 3D CEREC scanner and 3D CBCT X-rays, our experienced dental team takes a 3D impression of your jaw and designs the placement of the titanium implant.
 At our clinic, we use Astra implants which have decades of proven reliability, successful implants and longevity.

-This follows with milling an 3D impression of your jaw and making a guide exactly according to where the dentist has designed your implant to be placed.
+This follows with milling a 3D impression of your jaw and making a guide exactly according to where the dentist has designed your implant to be placed.
 The dental implant is placed after extraction of or at the site of the missing tooth.
 A bone graft may be done during this stage if bone material at the jaw is lacking to support the implant.
 After the surgery is done, a typical healing period of 3 to 6 months is allowed for the bone to heal and for the implant to stabilise.
-After this healing period, the crown is placed and the tooth will look as similar to your original teeth.
+After this healing period, the crown is placed and the tooth will look similar to your original teeth.

 Using our 3D CBCT X rays, we can determine that the exact placement has been implanted into your mouth.
 The actual result of the computer-guided implant is able to be reflected after the implant has been placed in the patient’s mouth.
-This provides you much peace of mind that your implant has been accurately restored and put in place by our friendly dentists.
+This provides you with much peace of mind that your implant has been accurately restored and put in place by our friendly dentists.

-We also provide for same day emergency procedures.
-If you had an accident resulting in a broken tooth, or if your tooth is fractured and needs to be extracted, our same day computer guided implants can be done in one visit on the same day.
+We also provide for same-day emergency procedures.
+If you had an accident resulting in a broken tooth, or if your tooth is fractured and needs to be extracted, our same-day computer-guided implants can be done in one visit on the same day.

 - Us5725376a – Methods For Manufacturing a Dental Implant Drill Guide and a Dental Implant Superstructure